aces/Loris/modules/electrophysiology_browser/test/TestPlan.md

 ## Electrophysiology Browser test plan

 ### A. Electrophysiology Browser front page
-1. User can load Electrophysiology Browser module front page IFF has either permission:
+1. User can load Electrophysiology Browser module front page if and only if user has either permission:
    * `electrophysiology_browser_view_site` : _"View all-sites Electrophysiology Browser pages"_
    * `electrophysiology_browser_view_allsites` : _"View own site Electrophysiology Browser pages"_
 2. User can see other sites Electrophysiology datasets IFF has permission `electrophysiology_browser_view_allsites`.
 User can see only own-site datasets IFF has permission `electrophysiology_browser_view_site`.